AndriousSolutions/mvc_pattern/README.md

 It does separate the ‘roles of responsibility’ a little more, doesn’t it?
 After all, it is the View that’s concerned with the interface.
 It would know best when to rebuild, no?
 Regardless, with this package, such things are left to the developer.
-Also, notice what I did with the app’s title?
-I created a static String field in the MyApp class called, title.
+Also, notice what I did to the Controller?
+Makes it a little clearer.
+Note, I didn't have to change anything in the View to do it.
+Finally, I created a static String field in the MyApp class called, title.
 It’s named ‘MyApp’ after all—It should know its own title.